 March is a great time to visit Rome.
 The weather is generally cool and mild and you can find good airfare and hotel deals.
 The city will be crowded right around Easter (on years when Easter falls in March) but generally, there are fewer visitors in March.
 There are also some fun, interesting and "only in Rome" events and festivals taking place in Rome in March—here are some of the most popular.

-Depending on whether Easter falls in March or April, the pre-Lenten festival of Carnivale may take place in early March.
+Depending on whether Easter falls in March or April, the pre-Lenten festival of Carnevale may take place in early March.
 The festivities peak the weekend before the last day of Carnevale, which is Fat Tuesday or Shrove Tuesday (Martedi Grasso in Italian).
 There are parades and equestrian shows at Piazza del Popolo, and you'll find Rome's sidewalks covered with paper confetti thrown by groups of school kids.
-More rambunctious youngsters may engage in street battles using raw eggs and flour – so be sure to steer clear of the line of fire!
+More rambunctious youngsters may engage in street battles using raw eggs and flour—so be sure to steer clear of the line of fire!

 International Women's Day (Festa della Donna)